Signing statement: Obama administration

 On March 9, 2009, President Barack Obama ordered his executive officials to consult Attorney General Eric Holder before relying on one of George W. Bush's signing statements to bypass a statute.
 He stated that he only planned to use signing statements when given legislation by Congress which contain unconstitutional provisions.
 In a memo to the heads of each department in the executive branch, Obama wrote:

 In exercising my responsibility to determine whether a provision of an enrolled bill is unconstitutional, I will act with caution and restraint, based only on interpretations of the Constitution that are well-founded.

 During his presidential campaign, Obama rejected the use of signing statements.
 He was asked at one rally: "when congress offers you a bill, do you promise not to use presidential signing statements to get your way?"
 Obama gave a one-word reply: "Yes."
 He added that "we aren't going to use signing statements as a way to do an end run around Congress."
 On March 11, 2009, Obama issued his first signing statement, attached to the omnibus spending bill for the second half of the 2009 fiscal year.

 This statement indicated that while the administration could ignore several provisions of the bill, they would advise congressional committees, and take congressional committees' guidelines as advisory, as he considered that "provisions of the legislation purport to condition the authority of officers to spend or reallocate funds on the approval of congressional committees" and the result would be "impermissible forms of legislative aggrandizement in the execution of the laws other than by enactment of statutes", including sections dealing with negotiations with foreign governments, restrictions on US involvement in UN peacekeeping missions, protections for government whistleblowers, and certain congressional claims of authority over spending.
 Obama issued a total of 37 signing statements during the course of his presidency.

+Non-signing statement

+The "non-signing statement" is a related method that some presidents have used to express concerns about certain provisions in a bill without vetoing it.
+With the non-signing statement, presidents announce their reasons for declining to sign, while allowing the bill to become law unsigned.
+The U.S. Constitution allows such enactments by default: if the President does not sign the bill, it becomes law after ten days, excepting Sundays, "unless the Congress by their Adjournment prevent its Return..."

+Some governors in U.S. states have also used a non-signing statement to express reservations about a measure while allowing it to proceed.